PARACLETE CHRISTIAN SERVICE 2019-20

 *** TRANSFER STUDENTS – need to meet with your religion teacher to discuss expectations.

 Projects or hours may be indirect or direct service.

 50% of projects or hours are expected & preferred to be direct service (face-to-face service with the recipient).

 Your religion teacher may be a source of ideas and information and you will need approval from him or her for your particular project.

 OVERVIEW If your activity falls into one of the following themes and/or the following specific categories it will probably be accepted.

 THEME # 1 CHURCH Many organizations have a minimum age of 16 for volunteers.
 Freshmen and Sophomores are encouraged to visit your parish or church as the best place to start.
 Most parishes/churches have their own outreaches to the poor, the homeless, the elderly and children.
 This way you represent your parish/church and school at the same time.
-If you are not affiliated with a particular parish/church see Mr. Gavel to discuss opportunities.
+If you are not affiliated with a particular parish/church see your religion teacher to discuss opportunities.

 THEME # 2 FAMILY This may be the most difficult type of activity to find (reminder look at page 1).
 If you provide service or care to a family member beyond “traditional” chores related to a family relationship OR you volunteer to assist with a Paraclete sponsored event.

 THEME # 3 COMMUNITY Due to age restrictions, most community organizations are looking for Juniors and Seniors to volunteer.
 You provide service to a noon-religious organization in the Antelope Valley Community that provide services to people who need a Corporal or Spiritual Work of Mercy.